 The Software Deployment feature in Desktop Central enables you to complete the following tasks:

-Desktop Central's Windows Installer feature improves the administrator's productivity by supporting remote MSI & EXE software/application deployment.
+Desktop Central's Windows Installer feature improves the administrator's productivity by supporting remote MSI & EXE software/application installation.
 Desktop Central can automatically install MSI & EXE software to users or computers at a scheduled time.
 Desktop Central supports software installation to users and computers or mass installation to OUs, Domains and Sites.

 Software repositories are used to store software packages.
 These packages can either be for MSI-based software applications or EXE-based software applications.
 A software package added in Desktop Central will have the location of the installation files along with the installation and uninstallation commands.
 A package once added can be used to deploy the software any number of times by just defining a configuration.

-For ensuring a smooth and successful software deployment, Desktop Central provides the option to validate a set of conditions before a software installation/ uninstallation.
+For ensuring a smooth and successful software installation, Desktop Central provides the option to validate a set of conditions before a software installation/ uninstallation.
 The pre-deployment activities include checking for previous software versions, running processes of dependant executables, free disk space etc. Upon validation of each of these conditions, you can decide on proceeding with or skipping the installation/ uninstallation.

 Desktop Central allows administrators to schedule a software deployment to users and computers after a specified time.
 This is very useful in deploying the software after business hours to ensure users/computers are not affected due to this deployment.
 The network traffic will also be minimum at off hours.